bdobyns/3d-small-projects/bdsm/bd Pussy Clamp/ReadMe.md

 ### **narrow Pussy Clamp.scad**
 contains the unmodified *narrow body.stl* and two *narrow_side.stl* from the [original][narrow], but the text has been removed.
 This uses **eight** *nut.stl* and two *bolt.stl*, as above.

+The *narrow body.stl* is about 29mm or 1.15" in the inner width along the short axis, which may be too narrow to get *certain* things thru it, but is certainly large enough for a finger.

+There's a 2mm gap between *narrow body.stl* and two *narrow_side.stl* when the screws are all the way down, because of the standoffs.
+The outer width along the short axis of the *narrow body.stl* is about 39mm or 1.55".
+The inner width of the sides about 42mm or 1.6" between the two *narrow_side.stl* short axis.

 ### **Medium Pussy Clamp**
-Only as gcode, this  is just the [narrow scad][narrow] stl scaled up by 150% in the Y direction.
+Only as gcode, this  is just the [narrow scad][narrow] stl scaled up by 150% in the Y direction (the narrow axis).
 Scaling it this way also makes the ears that the *bolt.stl* runs thru wider, as well as the radii under stress, which probably makes the whole thing stronger.

 Frankly you should probably start with this one as it's less likely to break.